mathews012468/phone-territory/README.md

 To avoid storing too much information, I am going to store the last ten records for each name, address, and call outcome at most.
 If there are already ten records and we go to add another, the oldest one will get deleted.

 ## Other notes
-I have to think more deeply about how I'm storing the time and location, but for now I'm just going to stick to:
+I have to think more deeply about how I'm storing the date and location, but for now I'm just going to stick to:

-Time: MM-DD-YYYY
+Date: MM-DD-YYYY
 Location: STREET ADDRESS, CITY, STATE ZIPCODE